Terry-Mao/gosnowflake/README.md

 datacenter 0

 # register which worker, must be unique in one datacenter.
+# multiple worker id register can split by a ",".
 # Examples:
 #
 # worker 0
 # worker 0,1,2
 worker 0,1,2

 ```

 ## RPC API